hkust-taco/mlscript/README.md

 ### Running tests individually

+Individual tests can be run with `-z`.
+For example, `~mlscriptJVM/testOnly mlscript.DiffTests -- -z parser` will watch for file changes and continuously run all parser tests (those that have "parser" in their name).

-To run the tests in main MLScript project individually, you can indicate the test you want in `shared/src/test/scala/mlscript/DiffTests.scala`:
+You can also indicate the test you want in `shared/src/test/scala/mlscript/DiffTests.scala`:

 ```scala
   // Allow overriding which specific tests to run, sometimes easier for development: